-A limited amount of funding was available to participants wishing to develop follow up events or outreach activities on risk communication in their respective localities in collaboration with the WYN.
-One outcome of this is the upcoming WYN Hack-the-risk event co-organised with the Columbian participant and similarly supported by FM Global (Hack the Risk, 2019).
+A limited amount of funding was available to participants wishing to develop follow-up events or outreach activities on risk communication in their respective localities in collaboration with the WYN.
+One outcome of this is the upcoming WYN "Hack the Risk!" event co-organised with the Columbian participant and similarly supported by FM Global (Hack the Risk, 2019).
 The WYN will take forward lessons on interdisciplinary working.
-Furthermore, many of the participants have since reunited a conferences e.g. Annual Geoscience Union, European Geosciences Union and are further organising interdisciplinary sessions/ events on risk communication e.g. Royal Geographical Society Post Graduate Forum (August 2019) session, UR Field Lab risk communication track in Chiang Mai (June, 2019), American Geophysical Union (AGU) workshop on understanding your audience (December, 2018).
-Furthermore, the organisers/supporters have collaborated across different academic institutions e.g. teaching collaborations between the University of Reading with the Environment Agency and the UK Met Office, and between GFDRR/ Understanding Risk and the University of Singapore.
+Furthermore, many of the participants have since reunited at conferences e.g. Annual Geoscience Union, European Geosciences Union, and have organised further interdisciplinary sessions/events on risk communication e.g. the Royal Geographical Society Post Graduate Forum (August 2019) session, the UR Field Lab risk communication track in Chiang Mai (June 2019) and the American Geophysical Union (AGU) workshop on understanding your audience (December 2018).
+Furthermore, the organisers/supporters have collaborated across different academic institutions e.g. teaching collaborations between the University of Reading with the Environment Agency and the UK Met Office, and between GFDRR/Understanding Risk and the University of Singapore.